 How to Pickle and Can Beets

 A couple years ago, I grew cauliflower (stay with me).
 As the plant got bigger and bigger, I noticed how awesome the leaves look.
 It also made me consider that I had never seen these leaves (also called "green") still attached at the store or even sold separately.
 I did a little bit of research and found out that cauliflower greens are edible, and after eating them, was presently surprised by how good they were!
-The only reason I cared was because I put a lot of work into growing about eight cauliflowers—perhaps more work that just the cauliflower deserved.
-Now that I was able to eat the greens as well, it made the effort much more worth while!
+The only reason I cared was because I put a lot of work into growing about eight cauliflowers.
+Now that I was able to eat the greens as well, it made the effort much more worthwhile!

 So now we get back to beets.
 Beets are the same way.
 They have these lovely dark green and purple greens.
-I had never eaten them before, but I sensed that like cauliflower I was going to discover that they were not only edible, but delicious—and it was true!
+I had never eaten them before, but I sensed that like cauliflower, I was going to discover that they were not only edible but delicious—and it was true!
 Whenever I cook with beets, I always save the greens.
-They go good on sandwiches, a morning smoothy (they are slightly sweet!) or steamed.
+They go well on sandwiches, in a morning smoothy (they are slightly sweet!), or steamed.

 You can eat the beet's leaves, so save them!

-- While the brine is heating up and after the beets are cool enough to handle, peel either by slipping skin off or gently using a vegetable peeler.
-Slice beets.
+- While the brine is heating up and after the beets are cool enough to handle, peel them either by slipping the skin off or gently using a vegetable peeler.
+Slice the beets.

-- Add beets evenly to two prepared one quart mason jars.
-Pour boiling brine over beets until covered and seal.
+- Add the beets evenly to two prepared one-quart mason jars.
+Pour the boiling brine over the beets until covered and seal.

 Do you like pickled beets?